ctrueden/ctrueden.github.io/_pages/deus/Monday17.md

 **If they try to get involved, the UNF stonewalls them, and Huntington turns down assistance from them, saying he already has all the help he needs.
 (He does not want to complicate the situation any further, now that he is so close to obtain full control over the O.L.).
 *DEE asks Adam to investigate certain details about DEO (if necessary, he confirms evidence that DEO is linked to StratCo somehow).

-!!Recap of events so far
+## Recap of events so far
-An explanation of StratCo and Evan Cassenti's involvement with the Damocles Experiments can be found at ((Talk20060312)).
+An explanation of StratCo and Evan Cassenti's involvement with the Damocles Experiments can be found at [Talk20060312](Talk20060312).

-An explanation of Gaddelsmocks the StratCo and Magitech plot to ruin Deblin Gaddelsmocks can be found at ((Talk20051002)).
+An explanation of Gaddelsmocks the StratCo and Magitech plot to ruin Deblin Gaddelsmocks can be found at [Talk20051002](Talk20051002).

-Some old, largely obsolete notes on Pipwhistle, Davis and the Syndicate can be found on ((Monday04)).
+Some old, largely obsolete notes on Pipwhistle, Davis and the Syndicate can be found on [Monday04](Monday04).

-!!Further details
+## Further details
 The white goo was discovered 20 years ago in an archeological dig by Pipwhistle's father (he ran a robotic mining company -- after being fired for embezzlement, he got a crappy job on Laboro, and was very recently assimilated by the Technofearful).

 Pipwhistle recently completed his research with the juice, which was used to put the finishing touches on DEO.
 Evan Cassenti, though he was twisted by Mordred, still deployed the ship during the Deus rite to take down the Caretaker's shield.